 The Honours Thesis provides an opportunity for a student, under the guidance of a supervisor, to select a research topic, conduct a literature review of the topic, write a research proposal, carry out the research, and present it in a professional manner both orally and as a written thesis.
-Prerequisite(s): NUTR 4743.
+Prerequisite(s): NUTR 3013 or NUTR 4743.